-The PWE WPM and Environmental Contractor will ensure that IDDE tracking forms are updated.
+- The PWE WPM and Environmental Contractor will ensure that IDDE tracking forms are updated.
 PWE and contractor staff will investigate any illicit discharge within 15 days of its detection, and take action to eliminate the source of the discharge within 45 days of its detection.

-2. FWA must conduct the following inspections: wet weather outfall inspections to identify and investigate any illicit, inappropriate or undocumented non-storm water discharges to the storm sewer system; dry weather outfall inspections to identify and investigate any illicit, inappropriate or undocumented non-storm water discharges to the storm sewer system.
+PWE will include IDDE training in MS4 and MSGP Training and will administer the Knowledge Check Quiz with a target date of October 18, 2019 and a hard deadline of December 31, 2019. - FWA must conduct the following inspections: wet weather outfall inspections to identify and investigate any illicit, inappropriate or undocumented non-storm water discharges to the storm sewer system; dry weather outfall inspections to identify and investigate any illicit, inappropriate or undocumented non-storm water discharges to the storm sewer system.

 FWA will continue to conduct dry weather field screening for non-storm water flows from all outfalls (to include all outfalls by the end of the current MS4 Permit term).
 FWA will include field tests of selected chemical parameters as indicators of discharge sources.
-Outfall screening shall be performed during dry weather using the Outfall Reconnaissance Inspection Form provided in the IDDE Program
+Outfall screening shall be performed during dry weather using the Outfall Reconnaissance Inspection Form provided in the IDDE Program Manual.

-Manual.
 When the screening of an outfall indicates a potential illicit discharge, the DPW Water Program Manager shall be notified within one business day so an investigation can be performed.

-- The WPM and/or Environmental contractor will perform wet and dry weather outfall inspections and, where dry weather discharges are discovered, outfall screenings using field test methods, with a target date of September 27, 2020 and a deadline of December 31, 2020. - 3.
-FWA must inform users of the storm water conveyance system and the general public of hazards associated with illegal discharges and improper disposal of waste, and provide educational outreach materials.
+- The WPM and/or Environmental contractor will perform wet and dry weather outfall inspections and, where dry weather discharges are discovered, outfall screenings using field test methods, with a target date of September 27, 2019 and a deadline of December 31, 2019. - 3.
+FWA must survey and inspect oil/water separators (OWSs) to ensure proper connections to sanitary sewer system.